Fort Edmonton Park: Description

-Aside from the train, visitors may also ride horse-drawn carriages, streetcars, and automobiles in the appropriate eras.
-Rides on the train and streetcars are free with admission; however, rides on horse-drawn vehicles typically require a fee, and rides in the automobiles are at the discretion of the park staff who drive them.
+Aside from the train, visitors may also ride horse-drawn carriages, and streetcars, in the appropriate eras.
+Rides on the train and streetcars are free with admission; however, rides on horse-drawn vehicles require a fee.

 From May long weekend through to Labour Day, and Sundays in September, visitors may also interact with costumed historical interpreters.
 These personnel utilize a variety of techniques to reveal the lifestyles and attitudes of the era that they represent.
 Additionally, throughout the year, public tours may be booked with non-costumed interpreters.

 Indigenous Peoples Experience (Pre-colonization–present)

 The Indigenous Peoples Experience is the park's newest feature, and opened in 2021 after being constructed during the park's three-year renovation.
 The museum immerses visitors in stories, lessons, cultures, and histories of various local First Nations and Métis communities through interactive exhibits, audio-visual displays, and music.
 Throughout the building are stories and perspectives from more than 50 local Indigenous historians, elders, educators, and community members who were interviewed for this project.
 In November 2021, Fort Edmonton Park received the "Thea Award for Outstanding Achievement - Heritage Center" for the exhibits in this museum, which were developed in partnership with members of the Confederacy of Treaty 6 Nations and the Métis Nation of Alberta.